TenDayoe/elm-time-travel/docs/0-setup.md

         ```
         brew install node
         ```
-3. Install elm-live, which will run your app with automatic recompliation and reloading when you save changes:
+3. Install elm-live, which will run your app with automatic recompilation and reloading when you save changes:
     ```
     npm install --global elm elm-live
     ```